DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 processing time spent on the algorithm.

-**Research area 2 (_RA2_)**: Can we ensure that the output of random numbers is not primarily limited primarily by our implementation, but rather limited by the processing power or the USB transfer speed of the microcontroller, alternatively by the ADC?
+**Research area 2 (_RA2_)**: Can we ensure that the output of random numbers is not primarily limited by our implementation, but rather limited by the processing power or the USB transfer speed of the microcontroller, alternatively by the ADC?